Living in El Paso, Texas, there are strangely days when the weather and my appetite just don't match.

 For the eggs, you can either beat them and make a thin omelet, then slice it, or for a simpler method, just stir them into the boiling broth.

-I personally like to add a bit of sour kimchi on the side.
-Mixing a little sugar into the sour kimchi and a touch of sesame oil brings out the umami flavor.
+I personally like to add a bit of sour kimchi.
+Mixing a little sugar with the sour kimchi and a touch of sesame oil brings out the umami flavor.
 Adding a bit on top of the noodles enriches the broth's taste.

 Remember!
 How to cook noodles to be 'chewy' (3·3·3 rule)- Cold water shock method: While boiling the noodles, add half a cup of cold water 2-3 times whenever the water starts to boil.
 The temperature difference makes the noodles much firmer.

-- A pinch of salt: Adding a bit of salt to the boiling water enhances the texture of the noodles, making them firmer and chewier.
+- A pinch of salt: Adding a little salt to the boiling water enhances the texture of the noodles, making them firmer and chewier.

-- Cold water rinse: Immediately rinse the boiled noodles in cold water (or ice water) and rub them vigorously to remove the starch, ensuring they stay smooth and don't become soggy over time.
+- Cold water friction wash: Immediately after boiling, rinse the noodles in cold water (or ice water) and rub them vigorously to remove the starch completely, ensuring they don't become soggy over time and stay smooth.

 The golden ratio for a flavor-packed 'seasoning sauce'